beyondthefarewell/beyondthefarewell.github.io/index.md

 ### Financial
 -   Become a joint account holder on their bank account(s)
 	- But **administrate** only!
-Else complications arise - you may be viewed as having additional savings and thus be above the threshold for [https://www.gov.uk/carers-allowance](carers allowance), other financial support or be liable for [https://www.gov.uk/capital-gains-tax](capital gains tax).
+Else complications arise - you may be viewed as having additional savings and thus be above the threshold for [carers allowance](https://www.gov.uk/carers-allowance), other financial support or be liable for [capital gains tax](https://www.gov.uk/capital-gains-tax).
 	- A benefit is the account(s) automatically transfer to the surviving holder.

-Remember [https://www.gov.uk/power-of-attorney](Power of Attorney) is valid only whilst the person is alive.
+Remember [Power of Attorney](https://www.gov.uk/power-of-attorney) is valid only whilst the person is alive.

 ### Medical donation, DNA
 -   Donating organs or body to medical research - find out early, arrange well in advance of death.